mcobery/spring-boot-starter-request-correlation/README.md

 You can configure fallowing options:

 ```
+request.correlation.session.header-name=X-Session-Id # sets the header name to be used for session identification (X-Session-Id by default)
-request.correlation.header-name=X-Request-Id # sets the header name to be used for request identification (X-Request-Id by default)
+request.correlation.request.header-name=X-Request-Id # sets the header name to be used for request identification (X-Request-Id by default)
 request.correlation.client.http.enabled=true  # enables the RestTemplate header propagation (true by default)
 request.correlation.client.feign.enabled=true # enables the Fegin header propagation (true by default)
 ```